 Probably!
 Marvin just launched and there is a lot we planned for Marvin. :) We are constantly updating Marvin and love to hear from our users how we can make Marvin more awesome.
 So get in touch and tell us what feature you would like to see in Marvin.

-It's likely that we will have implement an API for creating tasks in Marvin soonish.
-Later on we would like to offer a full featured API, but this is not high on our priority list at the moment.
+We would like to offer a full featured API, but this is not high on our priority list at the moment.